AbhijitGokhale/Statistical-Analysis-on-California-School-Districts-Vaccination/README.md

 Make sure to include enough statistical information so that another analytics professional could review your work.
 Your report can include graphics created by R, keeping in mind that if you do include a graphic, you will have to provide some accompanying narrative text to explain what it is doing in your report.

+## Feature Dictionary
+DistrictName    : Name of the district
+WithDTP         : Percentage of students in the district with the DTP vaccine WithPolio       : Percentage of students in the district with the Polio vaccine WithMMR         : Percentage of students in the district with the MMR vaccine WithHepB        : Percentage of students in the district with Hepatitis B vaccine PctUpToDate     : Percentage of students with completely up-to-date vaccines
+DistrictComplete: Boolean showing whether or not district’s reporting was complete PctBeliefExempt : Percentage of all enrolled students with belief exceptions
+PctMedicalExempt: Percentage of all enrolled students with medical exceptions PctChildPoverty : Percentage of children in district living below the poverty line
+PctFamilyPoverty: Percentage of families in district living below the poverty line PctFreeMeal     : Percentage of students in the district receiving free or reduced cost meals Enrolled        : Total number of enrolled students in the district TotalSchools    : Total number of different schools in the district

 ## Implementation
 Time series analysis to understand trends in vaccination rates Regression analysis along with interaction among certain features